What We Offer

 How do we get started?

 Call or message to set up a consultation - that's a meet-and-greet appointment that can be done in person or as a virtual visit.
 This is your chance to ask any questions you have about midwifery care, out of hospital birth, myself/my practice, or your own preferences for your birth!
 If you decide to proceed with care, we'll schedule an initial visit where we'll gather prior care records, take a detailed health history, and collect any needed labs.
-Once we've agreed that you're entering care at Gig Harbor Midwifery, I am on call 24/7 for labors or emergencies and available for questions and concerns.
+Once we've agreed that you're entering care at Gig Harbor Midwifery, we are on call 24/7 for labors or emergencies and available for questions and concerns.
 If you are due soon please make sure that I know this when you call/message so that I can prioritize your visit.